 It will not cost you anything to learn more about your case or to stand up for your rights.
 In Illinois, most personal injury lawyers provide a free first consultation and case review.

-Personal injury lawyers also work on a contingent fee basis, so when an injury lawyer takes your case, you will pay nothing until – and unless – that attorney wins compensation on your behalf.
+Personal injury lawyers also work on a contingency fee basis, so when an injury lawyer takes your case, you will pay nothing until – and unless – that attorney wins compensation on your behalf.

 HOW MUCH TIME DO INJURY VICTIMS HAVE TO TAKE LEGAL ACTION?